GENERAL INFO (Jump to Diary)|

 Among the more interesting plants are Draba bertiscea, Edraianthus wettsteinii, Edraianthus pulevicii, Viola nicolai, Campanula austroadriatica and Androsace komovensis.

-Here are so many flowers, even some I haven't seen yet.
+Here are so many flowers, even some I haven't seen before.

 mountainsides are rather flat, and small farms harvest hay on them.
 In

-one the areas, the canyon opens up a bit, and narrow lakes mirrors the sky and
+one of the areas, the canyon opens up a bit, and narrow lakes mirrors the sky and

 It take me a long time to drive the 35 kilometres through the canyon, and it continues to be pretty, when I reach the high plains.
 Here are a flowerbed that not only is impressing, the scent is so intense.
 Small houses have cows inside, it seems, and here are hardly any farming beside from hay.